 Here are just a few things we got up to…

 - Organised and hosted the KS2 ‘Kilmorie’s Got Talent’ Show.
-Leela (Friends of Kilmorie Chair) joined us for the second year running and was a fabulous judge again.
-We also had representatives as part of the judging panel; it was a tough job judging as we have so many talented children in our school, but we managed to find some winners!
+We had members of SLT and school council representatives as part of the judging panel; it was a tough job judging as we have so many talented children in our school, but we managed to find some winners!